Select a School

 Extended Use of Cell Phone Protocol:

-1. When a student is on his/her device during instructional time, he/she will be given up to 2 prompts to put the device away.
+1. When a student is on their device during instructional time, they will be given up to 2 prompts to put the device away.

 2. If the student requires a third prompt to put away the phone, the student will be required to turn their device into administration for the remainder of that school day.

-3. If the student has consecutive days of extended cell phone use, he/she will be required to turn their phone into administration when they arrive at school for the next 3 school days.
+3. If the student has consecutive days of extended cell phone use, they will be required to turn their phone into administration when they arrive at school for the next 3 school days.

 4. Should a concerning pattern continue, a parent meeting will be requested to discuss next steps.